 Can I access Radio@AOL, RhapsodyTM, and/or Live365 without the Media Server software running?

-Yes, by pressing the ONLINE MEDIA button on the remote control from the Home screen.
+Yes, by pressing the Online Media button on the remote control or accessing the Online Zone option from the Home screen.

 Note: You do however need the Rhapsody software running on your computer.